TritonDataCenter/rfd/rfd/0003/README.md

-problem would be to keep track of the reboot of these core CNs in terms of how long it took to reboot each one of these nodes and, of course, if we drive such CNs from the `sdcadm` process itself, we will not be able to _schedule_ reboot of CNs hosting core SDC components.
-Which I'd say has sense, since a failure in the reboot of these CNs will likely compromise the state of the whole SDC setup and, therefore, should be an attended operation.
+problem would be to keep track of the reboot of these core CNs in terms of how long it took to reboot each one of these nodes and, of course, if we drive such CNs from the `sdcadm` process itself, we will not be able to _schedule_ reboot of CNs hosting core Triton components.
+Which I'd say has sense, since a failure in the reboot of these CNs will likely compromise the state of the whole Triton setup and, therefore, should be an attended operation.

-The proposed solution is to always reboot first `CNs` hosting any SDC core component - even if those are not members of a manatee shard, or binder's cluster of ZooKeepers - for example, an imgapi instance.
+The proposed solution is to always reboot first `CNs` hosting any Triton core component - even if those are not members of a manatee shard, or binder's cluster of ZooKeepers - for example, an imgapi instance.